dmpop/zaino/README.md

 # Zaino

-Zaino is a stupidly simple snippet collector.
-It makes it possible to save etext snippets using the accompanying bookmarklet.
+Zaino is a simple note collector.
+It makes it possible to save text snippets using the accompanying bookmarklet.
 The data is saved in a plain text file.
 The contents of the file is displayed as a list.

 ## Dependencies